cloudmesh-community/fa18-516-29/project-report/report.md

        This is very important because the instances know each other by their public DNS names.Repeat this on all the instances.

-   ##### The above steps complete the set up of passwordless ssh connection between all the instances.
+   The above steps complete the set up of passwordless ssh connection between all the instances.

+   ## Hadoop Installation and Configuration

+   ### Installation steps:
+   (Everything is done when logged in as user ubuntu)

+   i.
+Before starting the installation,update all the servers as a good practice by the command:
+        sudo apt-get update

+   ii.
+Install Java version8 in all the servers:
+        sudo apt install openjdk-8-jdk

+   iii.
+Download and install Hadoop 2.9 on all the servers:
+        wget http://apache.mirrors.tds.net/hadoop/common/hadoop-2.9.1/hadoop-2.9.1.tar.gz -P ~/hadoop_installation

+   iv.
+Uncompress the tar file in any directory called hadoop_home:
+        tar zxvf ~/hadoop_installation/hadoop-* -C ~/hadoop_home

+   v. set up the env variables in the .profile and .bashrc of all the servers:

+        export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
+        export PATH=$PATH:$JAVA_HOME/bin
+        export HADOOP_HOME=/home/ubuntu/hadoop_home/hadoop-2.9.1
+        export PATH=$PATH:$HADOOP_HOME/bin
+        export HADOOP_CONF_DIR=/home/ubuntu/hadoop_home/hadoop-2.9.1/etc/hadoop

+   vi.
+Load profile in all the instances:
+        ~/.profile

+   vii.
+Change the hadoop-env.sh in $HADOOP_HOME/etc/hadoop in all the instances to add the below line for JAVA_HOME:
+          export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64

+  ### Hadoop configuration for a 8GB(Memory) node cluster:

+      This is the configuration for T2.large instances.

+         filename          config key                          value in mb

+         mapred-site.xml   yarn.app.mapreduce.am.resource.mb    2048
+         mapred-site.xml   mapreduce.map.memory.mb              1024
+         mapred-site.xml   mapreduce.reduce.memory.mb           1024
+         yarn-site.xml     yarn.nodemanager.resource.memory-mb  6144
+         yarn-site.xml     yarn.scheduler.maximum-allocation-mb 6144
+         yarn-site.xml     yarn.scheduler.minimum-allocation-mb 1024